 Employment Attorneys Serving Hayward, California

 Issues involving employment can be very stressful.
 Clients approach Stephen Danz and Associates often because they know someone who we have assisted.
-Our firm is one of the largest plaintiff-side law firms in California.
+Our firm is a statewide California employee-side law firm serving employees working in and around the city of Hayward.
 Some of our clients seek advice on how to handle a co-worker or colleague who has it in for them and wants to get them fired.
 Others ask us how to report company violations as a whistleblower anonymously.
 We are dedicated to representing employees in Hayward and throughout California.

 What types of False Claims or Whistleblowing Cases do We Handle?